-License Models Suck got a lot of interesting conversations started, time to revisit from the customer’s perspective.
+License Models Suck got a lot of interesting conversations started (and there’s a roundup page), time to revisit from the customer’s perspective.
 Let’s also be clear, this is enterprise sales with account reps and engineers: self-service models are for another day.

 As a vendor, the options I describe seem clearly different; but as a customer I just want to buy the thing I need at a price that works.
 “Works” here means “fits in the budget for that function” and “costs less than building it myself or buying it elsewhere”.